frslabs/forus-android/README.md

 - Watermarking photo
 - Face image crop, compress, quality enhancements like blur and shake detection

 You can find the latest changelog at [Changelog](CHANGELOG.md).
-Changelog for older versions (3.X.X) can be found [here](https://github.com/frslabs/forus-android/tree/3.X.X).
+Documentation for older versions (3.X.X) can be found [here](https://github.com/frslabs/forus-android/tree/3.X.X).

 ‼ ATTENTION ‼ → BREAKING CHANGE introduced at Forus SDK `v4.2.1`.
 We have introduced a new license format.
 If you are using versions prior to `v4.2.1` and intend to update to `v4.2.1`, contact frslabs@support.com for an updated license.